-The work of the Spirit of God continues in our salvation.
-Jesus explains we are born again through the Spirit of God, "...most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the Kingdom of God" (John 3:5).
+The Spirit of God is involved in our salvation.
+Jesus explains that we are born again through the Spirit of God, "most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the Kingdom of God" (John 3:5).
 The Holy Spirit indwells us at conversion and does not leave us.
 "In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise" (Ephesians 1:13).

-The Spirit of God was also active and vital to the birth of Christ's Church at Pentecost, "...you will be baptised with the Holy Spirit not many days from now" (Acts 1:5).
-And it is through the Holy Spirit's gifts and ministry in the hearts and lives of Christ's disciples that the Church grows, "...but the manifestation of the Spirit is given to each one for the profit of all" (1 Corinthians 12:7).
+The Spirit of God was also active and vital to the birth of Christ's Church at Pentecost, "you will be baptised with the Holy Spirit not many days from now" (Acts 1:5), and it is through the Holy Spirit's gifts and ministry in the hearts and lives of Christ's disciples that the Church grows, "but the manifestation of the Spirit is given to each one for the profit of all" (1 Corinthians 12:7).

-The ministry of the Holy Spirit continues until Christ returns and the One, who is there in the first chapter of the Bible, is there in its last chapter, "...the Spirit and the bride say, "Come!"
+The Holy Spirit is present until Christ returns and the One, Who is there in the first chapter of the Bible (Genesis 1), is there in its last chapter, "the Spirit and the bride say, 'Come!"
 (Revelation 22:17).

-It is God the Father who introduces Jesus, as God the Son, at His baptism, "This is My beloved Son in whom I am well pleased".
-And, it is Jesus, God the Son, who introduces us to God the Holy Spirit in the Gospel of John, "I will pray the Father, and He will give you another Helper, that He may abide with you forever - the Spirit of truth" (John 14:16-17a).
+It is God the Father who introduces Jesus, as God the Son, at His baptism, "This is My beloved Son in whom I am well pleased" (Matthew 3:17).
+And, it is Jesus, God the Son, who introduces us to God the Holy Spirit in the Gospel of John, "I will pray the Father, and He will give you another Helper, that He may abide with you forever - the Spirit of truth" (John 14:16-17).

 In John 14:15, the Lord Jesus speaks about love and obedience, "If you love Me, keep My commandments".
-It is vital to realise that the work of the Holy Spirit in our lives is directly linked to our personal love for the Lord which is proved by our obedience to His word.
-We should not forget that unless this love for the Lord exists and we are obedient to His word, we cannot expect the Holy Spirit to work in power through us.
-It is possible for us both to "grieve the Holy

-Spirit of God" (Ephesians 4:30) and to "quench the Spirit" (1 Thessalonians 5:19).
+It is vital to realise that the Person of Holy Spirit is directly linked to our personal love for the Lord which is proved by our obedience to His Word.
+We should not forget that unless this love for the Lord exists and we are obedient to His Word, we cannot expect the Holy Spirit to work in power through us.
+The Holy Spirit is a person and as such it is possible for us both to "grieve the Holy Spirit of God" (Ephesians 4:30) and to "quench the Spirit" (1 Thessalonians 5:19).
 The Holy Spirit is a Person in the Godhead.
 We grieve Him by allowing things in our lives which hinder His working through us.
 We quench the Spirit by belittling or preventing His work in our lives and that of our fellow believers.
-He is the Holy Spirit and for Him to work through us we have to behave in a way which is consistent with His holiness.
+We are born of the Spirit, He dwells in us and He can fill us.
+But He is the Holy Spirit and for Him to work through us we have to behave in a way which is consistent with His holiness.